Reqima-dev/Reqima-dev/README.md

+# 🏄‍♂️ Adlou A. KONDO

 ![Header](images/header.jpg)

 **`Digital Craftsman (Developer/Creator)`**

 ### Hi there 👋

+I am an independent full-stack developer and content creator who has taken my version of the digital world one step at a time.
+All coding projects are integrated from scratch, from planning and design to solving real problems with code.

 <!--
 **Reqima-dev/Reqima-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.